pushkarsaxena96/GTrends-Historical-Data-Extraction/README.md

 # GTrends-Historical-Data-Extraction

-Extraction of the Keyword Google Trends Data using the Pytrends library.
+Extraction of the Keyword based Google Trends Data using the Pytrends library.

 Pytrends is an unofficial Google Trends API that provides different methods to download reports of trending results from google trends.
 The Python package can be used for automation of different processes such as quickly fetching data that can be used for more analyses later on.